Bain family murders: Ian Binnie's report

-In January 2013, Bain filed a claim in the High Court seeking a review of Collins' actions, alleging Collins had breached natural justice and the New Zealand Bill of Rights Act.
-In August 2014, Collins resigned and Amy Adams was appointed as the new Justice Minister.
+In January 2013, David filed a claim in the High Court seeking a review of Collins' actions, alleging Collins had breached natural justice and the New Zealand Bill of Rights Act and that she "acted in bad faith, abused her power, and acted in a biased, unreasonable and predetermined manner".
+In August 2014, Collins resigned as Minister following concern about other controversies she was involved in, and Amy Adams was appointed as the new Justice Minister.
 The judicial review proceedings against Collins were discontinued in January 2015.